 5. The Intellect

 One thing was evident about Columbus Ohio: the people there were smart!
 Most everyone we talked to seemed informed and knowledgeable about the history and culture of their city.
-We even talked politics with a few!
+We even talked about politics with a few!
 One suggestion we got from an intellectual local was to check out The Book Loft, a locally owned bookstore that has become an institution for the learned locals of Columbus Ohio.

 Hopefully you've started your #holidayshopping already!
 Might I suggest a good book for your special someone?
 If you're in #ColumbusOhio, be sure to stop by @thebookloft to find a new treasure for your loved one's shelves.
 If you need suggestions for good reads check out my #wanderfulreads archives on the blog!